 If the tenants leave behind their belongings, then an Arizona landlord must maintain the tenant’s belongings for a minimum of 14 days from the date the Writ of Restitution is executed.
 Click HERE to learn more about the 14-day process.

-If you are an Arizona landlord and would like to know more about Writ of Restitution process, then contact the Dunaway Law Group by phone at 480-702-1610 or message us HERE.
+If you are an Arizona landlord and would like to know more about Writs of Restitution, then call the Dunaway Law Group by phone at 480-702-1610 or message us HERE.

 * The information provided is informational only, does not constitute legal advice, and will not create an attorney-client or attorney-prospective client relationship.
 Additionally, the Dunaway Law Group, PLC limits its practice to the states of Arizona and New York.